roonlafisa/roonlafisa/README.md

 ### Hi there 👋
-I am an RF Engineer keen on learning new things everyday.
+I am an System Integration Engineer skilled in developing RF system and avionics hardware for space and aviation applications.
 My github profile is still a work in progress, so please bear with it.
 You may check out my [resume](https://github.com/roonlafisa/LaTeX-Resume/src/blob/37b7b3c4ae97a9f051c821658840f601e905f553/Asif_Al_Noor___Resume.pdf) to get a summary of my experiences.

-In short, I have extensive RF system design experience for IoT, cubesats, and rockets.
-More recently, I had the chance to pick up System Engineering experience when I led the design and development of a full-stack (design to assembly) avionics system for an orbital-scale rocket.
+Here are four quick things about my professional experience (updated May 2023):

+1) I have developed end-to-end RF systems for IoT, CubeSats, and rockets spanning over six years.
+2) I have designed, assembled, integrated and tested avionics hardware for drones and rockets for three years.
+3) I love learning about new standards (connectors, tests, communication, etc.).
+4) Throughout my career, I have consistently embraced new technical challenges.
+Though they may be difficult at first, the end result has always been rewarding.

 ### 🔭 I’m currently working on ...
 * [A breakout board fot STM32 with SD Card feature](https://github.com/roonlafisa/omoko_MCU)